jfmbrennan/generator-ngbp-module/README.md

 * update README to contain more meaningful info
 * add functionality to scaffold out entire app if one does not exist
-* track sub-generators created in modules by adding info to .yo-rc.json file
+* scaffold .less file for each module and wire it up by appending to main.less